WLAY (AM): Cultural influence

-In the 1950s, the WLAY balanced both country music and Rock and Roll music on its playlist.
+In the 1950s, the station balanced both country music and Rock and Roll music on its playlist.
 Sam Phillips, future founder of Sun Records, worked as a disc jockey at the radio station in his formative years and frequently cited the station's "open playlist" as the inspiration for what would become Sun Records in Memphis, Tennessee, blending both country and blues music to form Rock and Roll.